Cameron2001/SSE_Software_Rasterizer/README.md

 python init.py
 ```

-Open `SSESoftwareRasterizer.sln` in Visual Studio 2022, choose Debug or Release, and run.
+Open the `.sln` in Visual Studio, choose Debug or Release, and run.

 ---